List of Star Wars creatures: Varactyl

+Veermok

-VeermokVeermoks are guard creatures found on Naboo and Mimban.
+Veermoks are guard creatures found on Naboo and Mimban.
 They resemble lanky, upright, and formidable gorillas.
-They are useful as guards because they are nearly immune to blaster fire. ter, to counter its ferociousness.
+They are useful as guards because they are nearly immune to blaster fire.
+The Systech Weapons Corporation developed two extremely powerful blasters, the Systech Static Blaster and the Systech Electric Blaster, to counter, to counter its ferociousness.

+Velker

-VelkerVelker are star fighter shaped creatures found on the planet Bespin.
+Velker are star fighter shaped creatures found on the planet Bespin.

+Vexis

+Vexis are serpent-like creatures found on planet Pasaana that dwell primarily in caves existing without eyesight and detect prey by electromagnetic activity.

+Voorpak

-VoorpakVoorpaks are small carnivores that look like balls of fur standing on stick-like legs.
+Voorpaks are small carnivores that look like balls of fur standing on stick-like legs.
 They are kept as pets.
 They can be found on Naboo.